creoapp/documentation/docs/tutorials/content-size-flex.md

 #### Steps

 ++1++ Create a new empty Creo project and start by adding a `Window` with a fullscreen `View`.
-Use the Autosize Constraints inspector to enable all constratins.
-Rename to "Backround" and apply a gradient to its "Background color" property.
+Use the Autosize Constraints inspector to enable all constraints.
+Rename to "Background" and apply a gradient to its "Background color" property.
 This is our `Window` main static background and we wont need it for anything else.

 ++2++ Add another `View` that do not cover the safe area (status bar, top-notch and rounded corners); like the Background enable all the Autosize Constraints.
 Rename it to "Flex" and enable "Flex" from the `View` inspector, enable "Safe area" and set "Auto Content Size = Flex".
 It may be handy to use a device with non safe area requirements (ie iPhone 6/7/8) to apply and check the proper frame values.